junxit/us-congress-bills-110/metadata.md

 - 2007-02-14 — Introduced in Senate
 - 2007-02-14 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs. (text of measure as introduced: CR S1976)
 - 2007-02-14 — Sponsor introductory remarks on measure.
 (CR S1975-1976)
+- 2007-03-30 — Committee on Homeland Security and Governmental Affairs referred to Subcommittee on Federal Financial Management, Government Information, Federal Services, and International Security.
+- 2007-08-01 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2007-11-07 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+With written report No. 110-222.
+- 2007-11-07 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+With written report No. 110-222.
+- 2007-11-07 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 473.